Google Sheets

 Use First Row as Key

-When selected, the first row of the spreadsheet is used as keys, allowing me to reference column values using these keys.
+When selected, the first row of the spreadsheet is used as keys, allowing you to reference column values using these keys.

 Primary Key Column Name